 Summer is in full swing and July 2020 has a full slate of fun lined up for Fairfax County!
-Our attractions are coming up with creative ways for socially distanced fun - keeping you both safe and entertained as things begin to reopen.
-Here's our roundup of things to do this month!
+Our attractions and events are coming up with creative ways for socially distanced fun - keeping you both safe and entertained as things begin to reopen.
+Here's our roundup of events and things to do this month!

 Have a Nostalgic Date at a Drive-In Movie

 Start your engines and grab your popcorn!
 Drive-in movie theaters are popping up all over Fairfax County with some of the best flicks on display.
 You'll want to regularly check our events calendar, as there are always new drive-in spots being announced!
 For now, here's a list of current drive-in theatres:

 The Boro Tysons Corner

 The Workhouse Arts Center

 Take the Show On the Road With a "Drive-Thru Drama"

 With a unique take on classic theatre performances, The Alden Theatre is taking the show on the road at McLean Community Center with their new "Drive Thru Drama," entitled Small Change.
 This innovative show is in a socially-distanced theatre format where the audience watches a live performance from the comfort of their own vehicle.
 Actors perform one cohesive story through short solos along a drive-thru route, depicting the travels of a $1 bill as it journeys through time and space, interacting with different people’s lives, and leaving its mark on the world.

 Discover Washington's Role in Hamilton the Musical